Beginner’s Guide To Sandhill Cranes In Nebraska (2026)

 Of course, there are bird-watching tours!
 There are some that you’ll have to get up at the crack of dawn to take advantage of (as well as overnight options).
 And then there are the options for a guided experience for the average person who isn’t a major birder.

 In North Platte, Dusty Trails LLC offers bus tours, as well as morning and evening blind tours.
-Tours are $45 per person.
 During their bus tour, they share information about the Sandhill Cranes, their migration and behaviors in the fields.
-Dusty Trails’ Tours are $45 per person and last two hours and 45 minutes.
+Dusty Trails’ Tours are $45 per person and last between two and a half hours and three and a half hours.

 Where are crane viewing sites?